 What Were Your Dreams For Your Child?

-Then as each milestone was hit, crawling, walking, talking, the sense of overwhelming pride grew.
-You may have started thinking about tyour child’s future.
+Did you think endlessly about your child’s future?
 All the wonderful things your baby would do.
-Would your child grow up to be a doctor, a lawyer, the scientist that cures cancer?
+Would your child grow up to be a doctor?
+A lawyer?
+The scientist that cures cancer?

 That’s a lot of anxiety!

-As if that wasn’t bad enough, several studies show higher divorce rates among parents of children who struggle.
+More bad news?
+Several studies show higher divorce rates among parents of children who struggle.
 One study showed a nearly double rate of divorce among parents of children with ADHD.

 Mothers Carry The Burden

 Most studies seem to point to the fact that mothers carry this burden more than fathers.
-Although some conjecture theorizes that anxiety indicators may be different in men and men may worry more about the financial aspect.
+(Men may worry more about the financial aspect)

 So, what to do?

 1) The first thing is to realize that you are a good parent.
-The fact that you are worried proves this.
+Worrying is a sign of that.
 That anxiety, although not helpful, is a sure sign of how much you care.

 2) Realize that a learning difference is just that.
 A different way of learning.
-Remember, we have Google, Apple, Microsoft, Virgin Airlines, IKEA, and many more great companies created by “different thinkers”.
+And Different Thinkers change the world.
+"Different Thinkers" created companies like Google, Apple, Microsoft, Virgin Airlines, and IKEA.

-5) Taking a hands on approach, doing specific exercises to help your child, not only gets your child on the path to success, but there are other advantages as well
+5) Taking a hands-on approach gets your child on the path to success, but there are other advantages as well

 A) You can see the progress and guide it.
-Progress comes in tiny steps.
+Progress comes in tiny steps (Kaizen).
 Being there to recognize them is the key to keeping those successes going.
+That's why parents are better at this than educators.

-Simply being in control of developing your child’s learning processes is one of the best things you can do.
+Being in control of your child’s learning development is one of the best things you can do as a parent.
 Only a parent, guided with the right tools, knows best.
 An engaged parent sees the little things and this is what is important.
-Knowing exactly what to work on.
+You will then know exactly what to work on.

 Build On Successes.
 No Matter How Small

-Scientific evidence tells us that it’s not the size of successes that build confidence, it’s the number of successes.
+It’s not the size of successes that build confidence, it’s the number of successes.
+Science clearly shows this.
 So being there and noticing the tiniest successes builds confidence fast.
-Celebrate each little success and you and your child will be well on your way to restoring confidence.
+Celebrate each little success.
+This will quickly restore confidence.

-When you learn more about your strengths and your child learns their strengths you will both be unstoppable.
+When your child develops their strengths they will be unstoppable.
 No matter what the obstacle.

 Do You Need help with a Learning Difficulty?